LearnersGuild/guide/Misc/Guidelines.md

 Use the word.
 Express it.
 Allow it.
 Serve it.
 It belongs at work.
 It belongs in our learning communities.
 It is appropriate.

 Love comes bearing many gifts: forgiveness, gratitude, enjoyment and ease.
-Let's work together for a low-drama, low-struggle, enemy-free, loving company.
+Let's work together for a low-drama, low-struggle, enemy-free, loving collective.

 ## Serve with humility